CWTBT/ccana/README.md

 Additionally, this website also uses the *django-widget-tweaks* library to render its forms.
 [Check out its repository](https://github.com/jazzband/django-widget-tweaks) for installation instructions.

+### Usage
+As with any Django website, you can launch the server with

+`python3 manage.py runserver`

+Most content served is static.
+The bulk of user-interaction (Referral Form, Contact Us) is self explanatory, as it primarily consists of simple forms.

+Most admin interaction will come in the form of adding events to the registration page.
+This is handled through Django's built-in admin back-end and forms.

 ### Credits
 - [ericpinter](https://github.com/ericpinter)